What term is commonly used to describe the medieval era?

 Prepare for the ABCTE World History Exam with comprehensive study materials.
 Utilize flashcards and multiple-choice questions, each crafted with hints and explanations, equipping you to excel in your examination journey!

 The term that is most commonly used to describe the medieval era is "Middle Ages."
-This period spans roughly from the 5th to the late 15th century and is characterized by significant developments in various domains such as culture, politics, and religion in Europe.
+This period spans approximately from the 5th to the late 15th century, marking the time between the fall of the Western Roman Empire and the beginning of the Renaissance.
+It encompasses significant historical developments, including the rise of feudalism, the spread of Christianity, and the establishment of various kingdoms and dynasties throughout Europe.

 Subscribe